MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-DlpSensitiveInformationType.md

 ## DESCRIPTION
 The RecommendedConfidence property of the returned objects contains a value that represents the default (or recommended) confidence level that should be used with the corresponding sensitive information type.

-You need to be assigned permissions in the Office 365 Security & Compliance Center before you can use this cmdlet.
-For more information, see [Permissions in Office 365 Security & Compliance Center](https://go.microsoft.com/fwlink/p/?LinkId=511920).
+You need to be assigned permissions in the Security & Compliance Center before you can use this cmdlet.
+For more information, see [Permissions in the Security & Compliance Center](https://docs.microsoft.com/microsoft-365/security/office-365-security/permissions-in-the-security-and-compliance-center).

 ## EXAMPLES